Prof Tan Swee Liang

 Her current research looks at how FinTech can help.
 “Big Data, for example, gives FinTech firms a new way to determine the credit risks of SMEs, thus overcoming one of the big stumbling blocks for traditional lenders.”

-In the book chapter Financing Singapore’s SMEs and the Crowdfunding Industry in Singapore, Professor Tan and her co-authors explored how new digital technologies might address barriers that SMEs face in accessing credit.
+In the book chapter Financing Singapore’s SMEs and the Crowdfunding Industry in Singapore, Tan and her co-authors explored how new digital technologies might address barriers that SMEs face in accessing credit.

 “Through a survey and interviews with crowdfunders, we learned that their business models are well-suited to solving SMEs’ liquidity problems by providing low quantum, short term loans at competitive rates efficiently,” she explains.
 Crowdfunders also approve the funds much faster than banks, again thanks to digital technologies and granular customer data.
 The data used by crowdfunders comes from the ‘daily life’ of SMEs, some of which may fall beneath the notice of banks: utility payments, rent payment history, insurance claims, use of mobile phones, social media, and sales data.

 In particular, the paper focuses on how crowdfunding via digital platforms improved SMEs’ timeliness to pay debt in Singapore.
 An inverse relationship was found between crowdfunding and the “days turned cash” variable – a measure of the timeliness of debt payment by SMEs.
-“Anecdotal evidence from growing SMEs also suggests that getting crowdfunding loans induces financing from banks, leading to more efficient allocations of credit,” Professor Tan says.
+“Anecdotal evidence from growing SMEs also suggests that getting crowdfunding loans induces financing from banks, leading to more efficient allocations of credit,” Tan says.
 To that end, her research on measuring drivers of fintech credit identified key drivers to be availability of venture capital, and financial development depth.

 Harnessing the power of an ecosystem